Caudalie: History

 Caudalie takes its name from the unit of measurement, the Caudalie, pronounced ko-da-li, used in oenology, the study of wine.

 In 1993, during the harvest at Château Smith Haut Lafitte, Mathilde Thomas and her husband Bertrand Thomas met Professor Joseph Vercauteren, a polyphenols specialist from the Pharmacy University in Bordeaux and his research team.
 Mr. Vercauteren shared one of his discoveries with them - that PCOs (procyanidolic oligomers) extracted from grape-seeds, are more effective than vitamin E against free radicals.

 In 1995, Mathilde and Bertrand Thomas launched Caudalie by developing three products containing stabilized grape-seed polyphenols with anti-aging properties.

 In 1996, Caudalie signed a research agreement with the Bordeaux Pharmacy Faculty and created a team of researchers, leading to the development of two further patents, Resveratrol and Viniferine.

 In September 1999, Mathilde and Bertrand Thomas created their first Vinothérapie Spa in the grounds of Château Smith Haut Lafitte.
 This spa combines water from a natural hot water spring with extracts from grapes and the grapevine.

 Early in 2013, Caudalie opened its first boutique in Brazil.

 In 2015, Caudalie filed a new patent following the discovery of combining vine stalk Resveratrol with hyaluronic acid.
 This also marked the launch of a new anti-ageing range, Resveratrol[Lift].

 In 2017, Caudalie opened its New York flagship boutique 'La Maison Caudalie' in the Meatpacking District, NYC.

 In 2018, Caudalie opened its Natural Formulation Laboratory as well as a new site in Gidy, near Orleans, France.

 In 2018, Caudalie launched Vinopure, a new range designed specifically for oily, blemish-prone skin types.
 The range was awarded a Marie Claire Prix d'excellence de la Beauté in 2019.

 In 2019, Caudalie launched a new line of eco-friendly sun care products in support of Coral Guardian, a company which plants corals in Indonesia.

+In 2024, they created a line called Vinoperfect, which Cyrus Veyssi served as the face of.